i2y/hyperway/README.md

 - Generates Protobuf schemas from your Go structs at runtime
 - Supports gRPC (Protobuf) and Connect RPC (both Protobuf and JSON)
 - Maintains wire compatibility with standard gRPC/Connect clients
-- Supports unary and server-streaming RPCs with full protocol compliance
+- Supports unary and server-streaming RPCs

 ## 📊 Performance